MakinaHQ/docs/docs/contracts/core/interfaces/IPreDepositVault.sol/interface.IPreDepositVault.md

 ### migrated

-Whether the vault has migrated to a machine instance.
+True if the vault has migrated to a machine instance, false otherwise.

 ```solidity
 function migrated() external view returns (bool);